Islamicate-DH/islamicate-dh.github.io/_posts/2016-05-27-set-up-zotero-between-multiple-computers.md

 ## Step 1: Set Up Your Library ##

 If you already have a working Zotero library, start by **backing it up** (if you don't know how to do that, go to [Zotero's guide to backing up](https://www.zotero.org/support/zotero_data) and follow the instructions).
 If not, just open up vanilla Zotero, hop onto J-Stor, and download a couple articles to have a working sample to try out.

 Once you have your library set up and backed up, you'll want to download the ZotFile plugin.
 Go to [zotfile.com](http://zotfile.com/) and follow the instructions for installation (these will vary depending on whether you prefer using Zotero Stand-Alone or the Zotero plug-in with Firefox).

 Now that ZotFile is installed, time to set up your preferences!
 There are **two sections** where we will be adjusting our preferences, so make sure to hit them both.
 Let's start with ZotFile: click on the settings button in Zotero, select "ZotFile preferences," and follow the steps below:

 1. In _General Settings_, you want to set a **Custom Location** for the location of your files.
 I'm using Box, so I get `/Users/myusername/Box Sync/Zotero`.
 I also tick the "Use subfolder" option and fill the box with `/%A/`; this will sort all my files into subdirectories arranged alphabetically by last name, making it very easy for me to navigate to the 'S' folder to look up 'Smith'.
 (Again, you can set up your subfolder schema---if you want one at all---however you like; this is just what I did.)
 2. In _Tablet Settings_, I did not change a thing.
 I'm not dealing with tablets.
 (But if you are, investigate this further, it's a great feature.)
-3. In _Renaming Rules_, I tweaked the format to read `{%a} {%y} - {%t}`, and I also unchecked the "Truncate title" option.
+3. In _Renaming Rules_, I tweaked the format to read `{ %a } { %y } - { %t }`, and I also unchecked the "Truncate title" option.
 These are cosmetic; you can choose whatever naming system you like (see the [ZotFile renaming rules](http://zotfile.com/#renaming-rules)) or stick with the defaults, which are very good.
 4. In _Advanced Settings_, tell Zotfile to _always_ automatically rename new attachments (this simplifies your life).
 You shouldn't have to change anything else, but I did ask ZotFile to "Remove diacritics from filename" to make searching easier, and I added the `djvu` suffix to the list of filetypes it will work with, since I do like the .djvu format.
 These changes, too, are of secondary importance.

 To review, the only really important thing we have done so far is set the **Custom Location** for our files in a directory that syncs to the cloud, so that we can access them from other computers when the time comes.
 Now, on to the **Regular Zotero preferences** (click on the settings button and select 'Preferences').